ibm-cloud-docs/openshift/openshift_clusters.md

 <img src="images/icon-vpc.png" alt="VPC infrastructure provider icon" width="15" style="width:15px; border-style: none"/> Create your single zone or multizone VPC Generation 2 compute cluster by using the {{site.data.keyword.cloud_notm}} console.
 {: shortdesc}

-Your VPC cluster is created with both a public and a private service endpoint.
-Want to create a VPC cluster with no public service endpoint and only a private service endpoint?
+Your VPC cluster is created with both a public and a private cloud service endpoint.
+Want to create a VPC cluster with no public cloud service endpoint and only a private cloud service endpoint?
 Create the cluster [in the CLI](#cluster_vpcg2_cli) instead, and include the `--disable-public-service-endpoint` flag.
 {: tip}

 1. Make sure that you complete the prerequisites to [prepare your account](#cluster_prepare) and decide on your [cluster setup](#prepare_cluster_level).